Free personalized radio that

 After retreating from the spotlight for some time, West returned to the forefront of the music world in 2007 with a series of album releases.
 Consequence's Don't Quit Your Day Job and Common's Finding Forever, both released by GOOD, were chiefly produced by West; the latter proved to be particularly popular, topping the album chart upon its release in July.
 And then there was West's third solo album, Graduation, which was promoted well in advance of its September 11 release (a memorable date that pitted Kanye against 50 Cent, who in one interview swore he would quit music if his own album, Curtis, wasn't the top-seller).
 A pair of singles -- "Can't Tell Me Nothing" and "Stronger," the latter an interpolation of Daft Punk's 2001 single "Harder, Better, Faster, Stronger" -- led the promotional push.
 It became his third consecutive chart-topping album, and its success culminated in eight Grammy nominations.
 West was the victor in four of the categories, and he performed two songs during the ceremony, including Late Registration's "Hey Mama," chosen in honor of his recently deceased mother.
 That loss, compounded by a breakup with his fiancée, informed 2008's 808s & Heartbreak, a major change of pace that saw West singing most of his emotionally pained lyrics with the assistance of Auto-Tune.
 As polarizing as it was, it went platinum.

 My Beautiful Dark Twisted Fantasy, most of which was recorded in Hawaii and involved guest vocal spots from the likes of Nicki Minaj, Kid Cudi, Rick Ross, and the RZA, was released in November 2010.
 It was preceded by the bombastic, King Crimson-sampling single "Power."
 A sprawling and audacious album, MBDTF debuted at number one on the Billboard 200 and also went platinum.
 While the album was still hot, West recorded the aggressive and boast-heavy Watch the Throne with Jay-Z and numerous producers and songwriters.
 Billed as a set by the Throne, it was released in August 2011 and entered the Billboard Top 200 chart at number one.
 In September 2012, he released the GOOD Music collaboration album Cruel Summer, which featured artists such as Big Sean, Pusha T, and Lifted.
 Four singles ("Mercy," "Cold," "New Flow," and "Clique") were released as promotion for the record.
 Toward the end of 2012 there were rumblings from acclaimed producers that a new album would emerge soon.
 These murmurs were soon confirmed when West himself announced that he was working on his sixth album with the likes of Daft Punk, King L., Justin Vernon, Rick Rubin, Chief Keef, and many more contributing.
 As one of the most eagerly anticipated albums of 2013, Yeezus was released to rapturous reviews from critics.
 West touched upon controversial and sensitive topics and delivered an astonishing and bold record, described as his most confrontational and bravest album to date.
 Despite leaking four days early upon its release, Yeezus sold almost 327,000 copies during its first week and the album's first single, "Black Skinhead," was certified gold by mid-October.
-The year 2013 also proved to be a personal milestone for West, as he became a father for the first time, with partner Kim Kardashian giving birth to a baby girl in June of that year. ~ Jason Birchmeier & Andy Kellman
+The year 2013 also proved to be a personal milestone for West, as he became a father for the first time, with partner Kim Kardashian giving birth to a baby girl in June of that year.
+In 2014, he announced a new album and released "Only One" featuring Paul McCartney, which, like his 2015 single "FourFiveSeconds" with McCartney and Rihanna, remained a non-LP release.
+In 2015, he announced another, different album, titled So Help Me God, which later turned to SWISH, then Waves, and finally T.L.O.P..
+The album was released in 2016 and featured the single "No More Parties in L.A." with guest Kendrick Lamar, and production from Madlib. ~ Jason Birchmeier & Andy Kellman

 Track List: Yeezus